-The main power switch is situated on the ATX Back panel.
-When switched on, the digital supply starts up the standby supply voltage.
-The controller power switch-led lights up yellow.
-The primary part of the analog supply also switches on, but the regulator circuitry is disabled.
 When the power switch on the controller module is pressed, the ATX supply switches over from standby to on.
 All digital and analog supplies are switched on and the fans start to run.
 The controller power switch-led then lights up green.
 The ATX starts up the operating system and the application software.
 Switching off the ATX with the backside main power switch while the ATX is not in standby mode should be prevented.
 To shut down, first press the front power button.
 The operating system is shut down and then the power supply switches back to "stand-by".
 After this, the power supply main switch can be switched off.

-The supply current can optionally be monitored by means of the command PS CURRENT.
+The supply current can optionally be monitored by means of the command PS_CURRENT.